jackyin68/dccn-daemon/README.md

 ip-172-20-57-72.us-west-1.compute.internal    Ready,node     8m        v1.10.6   54.183.252.174   Debian GNU/Linux 8 (jessie)   4.4.148-k8s
 ```

+Now that we have the nodes up and running, we need to change the security groups for both nodes so that we can access the hello world application.
+To do so, we go to AWS EC2, find "Security groups" under the instance "Description" and then create a new "Inbound" rule, exposing ports 30000-30600 and on the ip 0.0.0.0.

 Here we can see the external ip for ip-172-20-45-20.us-west-1.compute.internal is 13.57.244.234, and we can navigate to 13.57.244.234:30042 to see the hello world example running.

 ## Cleanup